We provide several examples in the

 This example demonstrates the custom tracing interface.
 It changes DynamoRIO's tracing behavior to favor making traces that start at a call and end right after a return.
 It demonstrates the use of both custom trace API elements :

-Full code for this example is in the file samples/inline.c.
+Full code for this example is in the file inline.c.

-Because saving the floating point state is very expensive, on x86 DynamoRIO seeks to do so on an as needed basis.
-If a client wishes to use floating point operations it must save and restore the application's floating point state around the usage.
+Because saving the x87 floating point state is very expensive, on x86 DynamoRIO seeks to do so on an as needed basis.
+If a client wishes to use floating point operations and is unsure whether its compiler will use x87 or not, or if it wishes to use MMX registers, it must save and restore the application's floating point state around the usage.
 For an inserted clean call out of the code cache, this can be conveniently done using dr_insert_clean_call() and passing true for the save_fpstate parameter.
 It can also be done explicitly using these routines:

 This example client counts the number of basic blocks processed and keeps statistics on their average size using floating point operations.
-Full code for this example is in the file samples/bbsize.c.
+Full code for this example is in the file bbsize.c.

 Note that the stats.c example client and the Windows GUI must both be run within the same session in order for the statistics to be shared properly.
 They can be modified to use a "Global" prefix instead of "Local" for cross-session sharing, though this requires running with administrative privileges.